-Tech stocks bask in Apple glow, Dow eyeing 22,000
+GLOBAL MARKETS-Tech stocks bask in Apple glow, Dow eyeing 22,000

 Bond markets were largely quiet, with the premiums investors demand to hold South European government debt over the German equivalent close to their lowest levels in weeks and both 2- and 10-year U.S. Treasury yields barely budged.

-In emerging markets, MSCI's EM stocks index .MSCIEF was near a three-year high.
+In emerging markets, MSCI's EM stocks index was near a three-year high.
 India's central bank became the first in Asia to cut interest rates this year, while Venezuela's bonds continued to slid amid rising political tensions there around President Nicolas Maduro.

 Oil prices were under pressure again too amid rising U.S. fuel inventories and as major world producers kept pumping, causing investors to worry that several weeks of steady gains had pushed the rally too far.
-[O/R]

 Additional reporting by Wayne Cole in Sydney; Editing by Andrew Heavens